dongtsi/TrafficManipulator/readme.md

      5. `particle_num`: total number of particles (population)
      6. `grp_size`: number of particles per neighborhood

    -  manipulator parameters :
        7. `grp_size`: number of network packets mutated for each processing (Notice it's different from the above `grp_size`)
        8. `max_time_extend`: the interarrival time of each two mutated packets in mutated traffic is no more than `max_time_extend` times original interarrival time.
        9. `max_cft_pkt`: the maximum number of crafted packets aggregated with one original packet.

    **Simply, if you wish higher performance, increase Param 4,5,6 and 8, 9 gracefully.
 And if you wish to speed up results, decrease Param 4,5,6.**

-## Memo

-To execute `Traffic Manipulator` on a large traffic set can be overnight work...
-Suggestions on saving time can be changing internal parameters in PSO (e.g., decreasing the population size or iteration numbers)  OR just choosing another efficient feature extractor (AfterImage is exactly the performance bottleneck now).
+## Example —— Case study on Kitsune
+**Kitsune** [NDSS '18] is a state-of-the-art deep learning-based NIDS, more information can be found in this [link](https://github.com/ymirsky/Kitsune-py).

+TBA.

 ## Citations
 This source code is part of our work ***Practical Traffic-space Adversarial Attacks on Learning-based NIDSs*** available at https://arxiv.org/abs/2005.07519.
 You can find more details in this paper, and if you use the source code, please cite the paper.